-As a further preventative measure, throw out any aluminium cookware and start drinking filtered water.
+As a further preventive measure, throw out any aluminium cookware and start drinking filtered water.
 (10)

 Use it or lose it!

-Studies have proven that keeping mentally active is the perfect way to protect and enhance brain health by stimulating brain regions that are involved in memory function.
+Studies have shown that keeping mentally active protects and enhances brain health by stimulating brain regions involved in memory function.

 All that’s needed is 15 minutes a day of writing or drawing to enhance nervous system function.

 Learning a new language or taking up a musical instrument encourages the brain to make new connections between brain cells.

 Sleep helps restore the brain - a lack of sleep can impair reasoning, attention to detail and problem solving abilities.

 A small study has identified that losing just one night’s sleep increases beta-amyloids, the brain proteins associated with decreased cognitive function in AD.
 (24)

 Keeping the brain hydrated is important too.
 Without sufficient fluid the brain can become sluggish leading to confusion and memory problems.

 Cut down on alcohol